-The MPK4000H course introduces an integrated approach to human movement in the context of professional kinesiology.
+The MPK4000Y course introduces an integrated approach to human movement in the context of professional kinesiology.
 The central tenet of this integrated approach is that every individual, regardless of age, experience, fitness or job status, needs the capacity to meet the demands of their life.
-This model provides a common foundation to establish recommendations for interventions to aid clients in reducing impairment and increasing performance.
-Students will enhance their ability to meet clients' specific needs by developing an appreciation for screening, assessment and exercise program design - having the knowledge and skills to assess, design, implement and evaluate will distinguish exceptional professionals who change lives from those who design "hard" workouts.
+This model provides a common foundation to establish recommendations to prevent injury, manage chronic disease and increase performance.
+Students will improve their ability to meet clients' specific needs by developing an appreciation for screening, assessment and exercise program design - having the knowledge and skills to assess, design, implement and evaluate will distinguish exceptional professionals who change lives from those who design "hard" workouts.
 Using a combination of teaching styles (e.g. lecture, reflection, discussion, observation and demonstration), small and large group activities, case studies, and hands-on experiences, students will be provided with the knowledge and tools to make exercise matter for any client.

-- 4 weeks - 40 hours of lecture and practical learning activities
+- 4 weeks - 50 hours of asynchronous and in-person learning activities

-MPK4001Y CLINICAL ASSESSMENT AND INTERVENTIONS (1.0 FCE)
+MPK4001Y Clinical Assessment and Interventions (1.0 FCE)

 Clinical practice refers to the delivery of health services based on interactions between practitioners and individual clients rather than population-based theory or basic science alone.
 In a clinical paradigm, kinesiologists may assess an individual's general state of health, movement capacity and habit, and their health or movement goals, in order to formulate plans to help those clients achieve their health or movement goals.
-Those plans will typically include prescription of movements or exercises aimed at improving movement quality and eventually quantity.

-In this course, students will explore the nature of the clinical paradigm and clinical reasoning, and develop skills related to the assessment of individual movement capacity and habit, and possible health disorders of the locomotory system, as well as the formulation and delivery of kinesiological interventions based on movement correction and prescription.

-A mixture of lecture, and practical laboratories will be used to aid in the development of knowledge and skills related to clinical assessments and interventions.
+In this course, students will explore the nature of the clinical paradigm and clinical reasoning about likely causes of observed phenomena, and develop skills related to the assessment of individual movement capacity and habit, and possible underlying health disorders of the locomotor system.
+A mixture of lectures and practical laboratories will be used to aid in the development of knowledge and skills related to clinical assessment.

-- 15 weeks - 2 hours of lecture/2-hour lab/tutorial per week
+- 13 weeks - 3-hour lecture and 2-hour lab per week

-MPK4002Y BIOPHYSICAL ASSESSMENT AND INTERVENTIONS (1.0 FCE)
+MPK4002Y Biophysical Assessment and Interventions (1.0 FCE)

 Kinesiology assessment and intervention techniques should be selected and adapted to accommodate environmental, individual and task factors.
 In this course, students will learn how to appropriately design, select and administer a range of general and population-specific kinesiology assessments and interventions that relate to biological and physical performance for clients across the health-to-performance continuum.
-Lectures will stress the way anatomy, physiology, injury and pathology affect decisions regarding client screening, assessment and intervention approaches.
-Emphasis will be placed on the demonstration of critical thinking, evidence-based decision making and applied skills within casebased learning sessions and laboratories.
+Lectures will stress the way anatomy, physiology, injury, pathology, and psychosocial factors affect decisions regarding client screening, assessment and intervention approaches.
+Emphasis will be placed on the demonstration of critical thinking, evidence-based decision making and applied skills within case-based learning sessions, small and large group discussions, mock counselling scenarios and laboratories.

-- 15 weeks - 2 hours of lecture/2 hour lab/tutorial per week
+- 12 weeks - 2-hour lecture/2-hour lab/tutorial per week

-MPK4003Y BEHAVIOURAL ASSESSMENT AND INTERVENTIONS (1.0 FCE)
+MPK4003Y Behavioural Assessment and Interventions (1.0 FCE)